 It is optional for your parents or guardians to attend Summer Orientation.
 During orientation, guests participate in a parallel program during which they have the opportunity to have their questions answered about various university resources available to students including Student Financial Services, Health and Wellness, and Student Life.

+Summer orientation is a one-day event designed so you can drive to Kirksville in the morning and leave for home at the end of the day.
 If you are interested in spending the night in Kirksville, you and your guests may choose to stay in a local hotel.
 A list of local hotels may be found on the Visit Kirksville website.

 Yes.
 Our experience has been that many students change their minds and decide to continue with their studies in the same language.
 If this should happen to you, the placement score, your high school foreign language experience, and any college language courses you have completed will be used to place you in the appropriate level language course.

 Students who have completed three or more years of foreign language courses have acquired skills above the entry level and therefore may not enroll in the Elementary I class of that language to earn credit at Truman.

 If you do not feel prepared for Elementary II, you may choose to audit Elementary I or review Elementary I material over the summer before taking Elementary II.